 The Spire – A Beacon Reimagined, A Congregation Renewed

-For over 150 years, the building met congregational needs and provided meeting space for self-help groups, rehearsal and performance space for local choral groups, and a variety of other not-for-profit programs.
-However, the ability of the congregation to support the building, in perpetuity, had long been a concern and it was recognized that a different approach was necessary to sustain it in the long-term.
+Since 1852, the large Gothic-Style building had comfortably met congregational needs and provided meeting space for self-help groups, rehearsal and performance space for local choral groups, and rooms for a variety of other not-for-profit programs.
+However, the ability of the congregation to support this heritage building, well into the future, had long been a concern.
+The church’s leaders recognized that a creative approach was necessary to sustain it in the long-term.

-Around 2015, some church leaders envisioned a new model for the operation and maintenance of the building.
+Around 2014, some congregation leaders envisioned a new model for the operation and maintenance of the building.
 They re-imagined the church building as a community hub and proposed its renaming as The Spire, recognizing its prominent position as a city landmark and a familiar beacon for sailors long ago.

-They created a new entity, called Friends of The Spire, with representatives from SSUC and the wider community.
-It has since become a non-profit charitable organization, registered as an Ontario corporation, and was recently approved by Revenue Canada as a separate charity.
+A small group of activists created a new entity, called Friends of The Spire, with representatives from SSUC and the wider community.
+Friends has since become a non-profit charitable organization, registered as an Ontario corporation, and approved as a charity by Revenue Canada.

 A Memorandum of Understanding defines the relationship between Friends of The Spire Inc. and the SSUC Trustees in the management of The Spire.
 The objective is that The Spire will eventually be self-sustaining, with the ownership of the building remaining with SSUC, in trust as an UCC property.
-Friends of The Spire Inc. has an elected board which raises funds for The Spire and promotes use of the Spire.
+Friends of The Spire Inc. has an elected board which raises funds for The Spire and promotes use of the Spire for a variety of activities.
 Achieving the long-term sustainability of The Spire is the responsibility of the joint venture between the Friends of The Spire and the SSUC Trustees.
 The latter continues to carry ultimate responsibility and liability for the building.

 A Business Management Group (BMG), with a mix of SSUC and community members, manages the operation of The Spire.
-The building staff consists of an Operations Manager and 2 part-time custodians.
+The building staff consists of an Operations Manager, a part-time Custodian, and a part-time Office Administrator.
 The operating budget and recommendations for capital expenditures fall under the BMG, with regular reporting to both the SSUC Executive Committee and the Friends of The Spire Board.